-Senate Republicans complain of disarray in healthcare effort
+Senate Republicans complain of chaos in healthcare effort

 "It really is starting to feel like a bazaar, $50 billion here, $100 billion there, and I feel like it’s losing coherency," Senator Bob Corker said.

-Susan Collins, a moderate who strongly objected to the revised bill, said that Trump contributed to the "lack of clarity" over the next steps.
+Susan Collins, a moderate Republican who strongly objected to the revised bill, said she didn't "even know what we are proceeding to next week" and said Trump had contributed to the "lack of clarity" over the next steps.

-"The president made very clear yesterday that he wants to see a bill passed," Collins said.
-"I’m unclear, having heard the president and read his tweets, exactly which bill he wants to pass and whether he is for just repealing, or repealing and replacing - whether he’s for the Senate bill."
+"I’m unclear, having heard the president and read his tweets, exactly which bill he wants to pass and whether he is for just repealing, or repealing and replacing - whether he’s for the Senate bill," Collins said.

 Trump, who had campaigned heavily on a promise to repeal and replace Obamacare, the signature legislative achievement of former Democratic President Barack Obama, took a hands-off approach to the healthcare debate last week.

 On Tuesday he suggested that he was fine with letting Obamacare fail.
 But on Wednesday he switched course and demanded that senators stay in Washington through their planned August recess until they find common ground on healthcare.

 The repeal and replace bill crafted by Senate Majority Leader Mitch McConnell would leave 22 million Americans without health insurance coverage by 2026, the nonpartisan U.S. Congressional Budget Office said on Thursday.